Durvalumab

 Durvalumab, sold under the brand name Imfinzi, is an anti-cancer medication used for treatment of various types of cancer.
 It was developed by Medimmune/AstraZeneca.
-It is a human immunoglobulin G1 kappa (IgG1κ) monoclonal antibody that blocks the interaction of programmed cell death ligand 1 (PD-L1).
+It is a human immunoglobulin G1 kappa (IgG1κ) monoclonal antibody that binds to programmed cell death ligand 1 (PD-L1) on cancer cells and blocks interactions with PD-1 and CD80 (B7.1) on T cells.

 Durvalumab is an immune checkpoint inhibitor drug.
 It was approved in for medical use in the United States in May 2017, and in the European Union in September 2018.

 Medical uses

 The US Food and Drug Administration (FDA) approved durvalumab for certain types of bladder, lung, and biliary tract cancer: